Skip to main content

 new Localizer()

-Creates a new localizer instance.
+Creates a new instance of the localizer.

 ParameterTypeDescription